blake-enyart/data_pipeline_practice/README.md

 ```
 $ inv install-hooks
 ```
+Note: this git workflow will now look something like:
+* `git add <file>`
+* `git commit`
+* `git add .` -- if there are code corrections
+* `git commit` -- to verify that the pre-commit hooks are resolved
+* `:q` -- to exit the message prompt and utilize the more robust command below
+* `git cz` -- to make a descriptive commit to the repo

 Configure the `tasks.py` file such that the AWS_PROFILE is set to your AWS CLI profile which you want to work out of.